One hundred tests. One sealed roll

 Dose

 Apply fingerstick blood or urine to the sample pad.
-The assay starts automatically.
+The assay starts automatically once enough sample is present.

 04